Flow Matching for Probabilistic Monocular 3D Human Pose Estimation: Related work

-Diffusion models are also a popular approach to generating 3D hypotheses. \citet{ci_cvpr23} introduces GFPose that learns to de-noise from a source Gaussian distribution to plausible 3D poses through the Denoising Score Matching \cite{vincent_neural2011}.
+Diffusion models are also a popular approach to generating 3D hypotheses. \citet{ci_cvpr23} introduces GFPose that learns to de-noise from a source Gaussian distribution to plausible 3D poses through the Denoising Score Matching~\citep{vincent_neural2011}.
 The method requires very expensive and fragile solvers for the reverse-time SDE.
-In a similar fashion, DiffPose, proposed by \citet{holmquist_iccv23}, learns to denoise by predicting the scheduled added noise, following the Denoising Diffusion Probabilistic Modeling (DDPM) approach \cite{ho_nips20}.
+In a similar fashion, DiffPose, proposed by \citet{holmquist_iccv23}, learns to denoise by predicting the scheduled added noise, following the Denoising Diffusion Probabilistic Modeling (DDPM) approach~\citep{ho_nips20}.
 While using the noise scheduler from DDPM helps reduce the computational cost significantly, DiffPose still solves a complicated stochastic denoising process that causes sub-optimal generative quality.
 Furthermore, the stability in the DDPM used in DiffPose heavily depends on the quality of the noise scheduling process, and requires a high number of denoising steps to generate 3D pose hypotheses.
-In contrast, we propose modeling the mapping from the source Gaussian distribution to the plausible 3D pose distribution with continuous normalizing flows learned via optimal transport trajectories using the flow matching framework \cite{lipman_iclr23}.
-FMPose allows for straighter and better probability paths for generating high-quality 3D human pose hypotheses with fewer ODE steps.
+In contrast, we propose modeling the mapping from the source Gaussian distribution to the plausible 3D pose distribution with continuous normalizing flows learned via optimal transport trajectories using the flow matching framework~\citep{lipman_iclr23}.
+Based on the experimental results from this study, the straight OT probability path of FMPose demonstrates the better performance, in both prediction accuracy and model complexity, for the task of 2D-3D keypoint lifting compared to the stochastic probability path of DiffPose.